gocd/gocd-database-migrator/README.md

 ## Default database driver class:
-When no database driver is specified for the soruce database (`--source-db-driver-class`) or the taregt database (`--target-db-driver-class`), based on the specified database url, the tool will choose the appropriate driver class.
+When no database driver is specified for the source database (`--source-db-driver-class`) or the target database (`--target-db-driver-class`), based on the specified database url, the tool will choose the appropriate driver class.

 - For H2 database urls (starting with `jdbc:h2:`), database driver is set to `org.h2.Driver`.
 - For PostgreSQL database urls (starting with `jdbc:postgresql:`), database driver is set to `org.postgresql.Driver`.